Kokkokilas and Kokkini holiday guide

-An old stone village high in the hills behind the coast between Kalami and St Stephano, Kokkokilas is about fifteen minutes’ drive from the sea.
-It stands on the cusp between olive groves that thrive at a lower altitude, and the almond trees, open hillside, and vineyards of the mountain.
-Largely contained in a loop of the mountain road approach, the air is cool, the area quiet enough to hear the bees and the cicadas, and the views on a Kokkokilas holiday down across the coast to the mountains of Albania are to die for.
+High in the hills behind the coast between Kalami and St Stephano, Kokkokilas and Kokkini are both about fifteen minutes’ drive from the sea.
+Gazing out to the idyllic Ionian, these two charming villages sit among ancient olive groves, almond trees and open hillside.
+The air is cool, the area quiet enough to hear the humming bees and the cicadas, and the views from your villa down across the coast to the mountains of Albania are to die for.

 Beaches and rural features

-Kokkokilas offers excellent walking, abundant wildlife, the nine hundred metre summit of Mount Pantokrotar to scale, and below it the north-east coast to explore.
-But chiefly this is a place to chill out, catch up with a good book, or just unstring the nerves: what must in days gone by have been a hard place in which to live and work is today a fine place for holidays—a place where, for visitors, the living is easy.
+Kokkokilas and Kokkini offer excellent walking, abundant wildlife, the nine hundred metre summit of Mount Pantokrotar to scale, and below it the north-east coast to explore.
+But chiefly they are places to chill out, catch up with a good book, or just unstring the nerves: what must in days gone by have been a hard place in which to live and work is today a fine place for holidays—a place where, for visitors, the living is easy.

 Eating and drinking

 In Kokkokilas and Kokkini there are few pleasures to match planning the evening meal.
 Buy the meat or fish, the vegetables, the bread.
 Choose the beer, the wine, the brandy.
 Cook the food on a barbecue then, on a terrace hanging over a magnificent view, share it all with family and friends.
 Or, a different but equal delight, drive down the mountain and choose, anywhere along the coast from Agni to Kassiopi, a taverna at which to eat.